onflapp/gs-webbrowser/README.md

 ### Prerequisites

-As the app is just a wrapper, you obviously need to have Chrome properly installed.
+As the app is just a wrapper, it obviously needs Chrome properly installed.
-This can be accomplished in different way depending what version or flavour of your Linux distro you are running on.
+This can be done differently depending on what version or flavour of your Linux distro you are running.

 To install Chrome manually (x64), you could do the following: